Alder station

 Alder station (formerly known as I-880/Milpitas) is a light rail station operated by Santa Clara Valley Transportation Authority (VTA).
-This station is served by the Orange Line of the VTA light rail system.
+Located near the intersection of Tasman Drive and Alder Drive in Milpitas, California, this station is served by the Orange Line of the VTA light rail system.
+The Interstate 880/Tasman Drive interchange is to the east of the station.

 The station was opened on May 17, 2001, as part of VTA's Tasman East light rail extension.

 The station has a 275 space park and ride lot situated diagonally opposite from the platform.
 The entrance to the parking lot has a large public art installation, a clocktower called "Gateway to the City of Milpitas."